Drew Barrymore Says She 'Wouldn't Change a Thing' About Her Past — Even Her Addiction Struggles

 Despite being decades apart in age, Demi Lovato and Drew Barrymore can relate to one another on a myriad of levels — after all both are recovering child stars (in addition to many other things).
 Sure, the two have chatted about the, in Lovato's words, "parallels between [their] lives" before (see: April 13 episode of The Drew Barrymore Show).
 But the duo just took their candid convo a step further during Wednesday's debut episode of the YouTube show, 4D with Demi Lovato, giving viewers an intimate look into both of their experiences with addiction, being institutionalized, and growing up as a kid actor.

-"I've read that you have to reconstruct the past so that you can deconstruct its meaning," says Lovato as she kicks off the episode.
+"I've read that you have to reconstruct the past so that you can deconstruct its meaning," says Lovato as they kick off the episode.
 "So today I'm exploring my childhood story, how I've grown and how I've healed and who I am now, alongside someone who has had a fascinating life of her own."
 (Related: Demi Lovato Just Opened Up About Her Struggle to Stay Sober)

 ICYDK both Lovato and Barrymore became a part of the entertainment industry before the age of 10.
-Lovato starred on Barney & Friends when she was just 8 and Barrymore landed her iconic role in E.T. the Extra-Terrestrial when she was 7.
-Reaching stardom at such a young age wasn't easy for either woman, both of whom later dealt with addictions that left them in treatment.
+Lovato starred on Barney & Friends when they were just 8 and Barrymore landed her iconic role in E.T. the Extra-Terrestrial when she was 7.
+Reaching stardom at such a young age wasn't easy for either stars, both of whom later dealt with addictions that left them in treatment.